-Getting Pierced: How to Find a Good Piercer January 30, 2020 – Posted in: Default, Piercing Advice – Tags: how to find a good piercer, piercing advice, piercing studios
+Getting Pierced: How to Find a Good Piercer January 30, 2020 – Posted in: Default, Piercing Advice – Tags: getting a new piercing, how to find a good piercer, piercing advice, piercing care, piercing studios, reputable piercing, where to get pierced

 After you’ve vetted a potential studio online, talk to them in person.
-This gives you a chance to take a look at the studio to make sure that it looks clean, and it will give you an idea of the service you’ll receive.
+This gives you a chance to take a look at the studio to make sure that it looks clean.
+It will also give you an idea of the service you’ll receive.

-Getting a piercing can be an intimate experience, and you want to vibe well with your piercer.
-They should be more than willing to answer any of your questions, and they should be able to kindly and patiently help you through any anxiety.
-If they act as if your presence or questions are an inconvenience, this is not only a sign that you’re going to have a negative time; it’s a sign that they might not know how to answer your questions and don’t have the proper expertise.
+Getting a piercing can be an intimidating experience, and you want to vibe well with your piercer.
+They should be more than willing to answer any of your questions and patiently help you through any anxiety.
+If they act as if your presence or questions are an inconvenience, visit a friendlier piercer who will treat you well—there are plenty of them.

 Some questions to ask